• A grassy hillside with trees in the background and hundreds of Grecian foxglove plants.

 Toxicity

 All parts of Grecian foxglove are poisonous in both fresh and dried forms.
 Cardiac glycosides from Grecian foxglove include digoxin and digitoxin and primarily affect cardiovascular, neurologic, and gastrointestinal systems.
-Ingesting plant parts or absorbing compounds through skin in direct contact with Grecian foxglove may adversely affect humans and other mammals and could be fatal.
-It is possible that smoke from burning plants may be toxic.
+Ingesting plant parts or absorbing compounds through skin in direct contact with Grecian foxglove may adversely affect humans and other mammals and may be fatal.
+Smoke from burning plants may also be toxic.